top of page

 Everyone is different, so there is no definitive list of signs or symptoms.

-The best way to find out if someone is feeling suicidal is to talk to them.
+The only way to know for sure is to talk with them.

 Talking to someone you’re concerned about